dongjuns/dongjuns.github.io/_posts/2020-08-19-RoadDamageDetector.md

 - For yolo, this is not easy to train well with mAP.
 so, I decided to train the tiny model and tune it, then check out the result mAP.
 Anchor size will be changed, if it is not good with default values.

+metric: mAP,
+need specific strategy to split the dataset like train8:valid2,